 I went my first 2 km through a local abandoned park, that was full of sport areas.
-There were multiple basketballs and tennis courts, one skatepark, all were totally empty.
+There were multiple basketballs and tennis courts, one skatepark, all were empty.

 Then I had to walk 1 km along the highway, which was uncomfortable.
 Because it was hot, humid and the smogs from cars made feel sick.

 Eventually, I arrived at the beach and was surprised to see how crowded it was.
 Youngs, olds, families, all were chilling in the sand.
 Mingling and enjoying their time after a hard day at work.

 I went straight to the workout park and started doing my pull workout.
 The good thing about being an intermediate calisthenics athlete is that you get the attention very easily.
 Just simple exercises like pullover or tuck front lever hold can get you kudos from strangers.